-Discontinuing ELIQUIS in the absence of adequate alternative anticoagulation increases the risk of thrombotic events.
-An increased rate of stroke was observed during the transition from ELIQUIS to warfarin in clinical trials in patients with nonvalvular atrial fibrillation.
-If ELIQUIS must be discontinued for a reason other than pathological bleeding, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION].
+Premature discontinuation of any oral anticoagulant, including ELIQUIS, in the absence of adequate alternative anticoagulation increases the risk of thrombotic events.
+An increased rate of stroke was observed during the transition from ELIQUIS to warfarin in clinical trials in atrial fibrillation patients.
+If ELIQUIS is discontinued for a reason other than pathological bleeding or completion of a course of therapy, consider coverage with another anticoagulant [see DOSAGE AND ADMINISTRATION, Clinical Studies].

-Patients should be made aware of signs and symptoms of blood loss and instructed to report them immediately or go to an emergency room.
-ELIQUIS should be discontinued in patients with active pathological hemorrhage.
+Advise patients of signs and symptoms of blood loss and to report them immediately or go to an emergency room.
+Discontinue ELIQUIS in patients with active pathological hemorrhage.

 Patient Counseling Information